Uzès, France

 Location & Amenity

 Maison de Mathilde is a short stroll down the lane from the famous Place aux Herbes, with its fountain, arcades, terrace cafes and an abundance of restaurants and bars, providing a fabulous introduction to the charming and unforgettable delights of the town.
-The many and varied restaurants and cafés in the town suit every pallete and price range.
+The many and varied restaurants and cafés in the town suit every palate and price range.

 The historic community of Uzès is vibrant, and the town centre has plenty of chic, modern stores, offering all the amenities you desire.
 Bakeries, supermarkets, medical facilities, chemists, cinema, banks, currency exchange office and post office are all available.